beisdog/onlinecv/README.md

 # onlinecv

-The Online CV is a showcase to show the combination of different technologies.
+The Online CV is a showcase to show the combination of different technologies like jersey rest, jaxb, mongo db, vaadin and jongo(http://jongo.org).

-Attention: This is work in progress!
+This application manages CVs.

+This project contains the service layer and exposes several rest services.
+A sample UI is implemented in another project and can be found here (https://github.com/beisdog/onlinecv-vaadin.git)

-This project contains a rest layer to access Online CVs that are stored in a Mongo DB.
+The CVs are stored either in a dummy implementation or a Mongo DB.
+You can switch the behaviour at runtime from the Admin page of this application (http://localhost:8888).

+## Rest interface and XSD generation
+To be able to generate a typed rest client for the service, an xsd is provided that can be used with the jaxb generator xjc to generate the client classes on the UI side.
+This approach is actually taken in the onlinecv-vaadin(https://github.com/beisdog/onlinecv-vaadin.git)
+You can get the xsd by calling the rest service "/rest/onlinecv/xsd".

 # Getting it to run
 * Checkout the git repository into a local directory on your machine: